nickalbright97/BubbleSort/final/README.txt

 SOURCE CODE: https://github.com/nickalbright97/BubbleSort
 DATA: tiff file in the image folder in the repo

-idlCode/code.txt:

-	Program that our C code is based off of.
-Our goal was to convert this code to C code and parallelize it to get the run time (which would take several days for multiple images from a tiff file) to be faster.

-images/img100_1.tif
+final/images/img100-1.tif

 	A sample image of a tiff file of what our code will process.

-images/import.c
+final/Makefile

+	Compiles and cleans main.c, par_main.c, and distance.c

+final/distance.c

+	Calculates the distance between pixels

+final/main.c

 	Converts a tiff file into an array.
-In addition, it also does the reading-in of the file header for tiff files. pf

-	This folder contains all of the files for calculating pixel distance

-pf/Makefile

-	Compiles and cleans pf.c and pf_serial.c.

-pf/output.txt

-	Displays the runtime of a program.

-pf/queue.h
+It is also able to output other meaningful information, such as the current 		directory being processed and the number of directories (images) in a tiff stack.

+final/output.txt

+	Contains the number of directories and information of the height, width, and config.

+final/par_main.c

+	Parallel version of main.c.
+Parallelized using OpenMP

+final/queue.h

 	A queue for cells representing pixels of an image.
 Values in the nodes have x, y, and z coordinates as well as a 	value representing a pixel value in grayscale.
 The queue has associated enqueue and dequeue functions as well as 	functions to intialize a queue and determine if it is empty.

-pf/test.sh
+final/test.sh

-	Test script that runs the pf_serial.c on one thread and pf.c on multiple threads.
+	 Test script that runs the main.c on one thread and par_main.c on multiple threads.

-pf/timer.h
+final/timer.h

 	Timer to test the runtime of a program.

-Makefile

-	Compiles main.c

-Main.c

-	Converts a tiff file into an array.
-It is also able to output other meaningful information, such as the current directory being processed and the number of directories (images) in a tiff stack.